Darren Bragg

-Darren William Bragg (born September 7, 1969) is an American former baseball outfielder who played 11 seasons in Major League Baseball (MLB).
+Darren William Bragg (born September 7, 1969) is an American former professional baseball outfielder and coach who played 11 seasons in Major League Baseball (MLB).
 He played for the Seattle Mariners, Boston Red Sox, St. Louis Cardinals, Colorado Rockies, New York Mets, New York Yankees, Atlanta Braves, San Diego Padres, and Cincinnati Reds.

 Career

 Bragg attended Georgia Tech, and in 1989 he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.
-The Seattle Mariners selected Bragg in the 22nd round of the 1991 MLB Draft.
+The Seattle Mariners selected Bragg in the 22nd round of the 1991 MLB draft.

 In his major league career, he hit .255 with 46 home runs, 260 RBI, and 56 stolen bases.